-Joisted Masonry is one of six building construction categories established by Insurance Services Office, Inc. (ISO).
+Joisted Masonry is a part of NCCI Class Code 5022.
+Joisted Masonry is also one of six building construction categories established by Insurance Services Office, Inc. (ISO).
 These six categories are part of the Commercial Lines Manual (CLM) and is designed for the purpose of developing rates for insuring commercial property bas upon the likelihood of damage by fire.
-The CLM description of Joisted Masonry Construction is considered a building with exterior walls of masonry or fire-resistive construction equipment rated for not less than one hour and with combustible floors and roofs.
+The CLM description of Joisted Masonry (5022) Construction is considered a building with exterior walls of masonry or fire-resistive construction equipment rated for not less than one hour and with combustible floors and roofs.

 ISO Class 1 is Called Frame.